 2009 Gregory Clark, University of California at Davis

 2008 Thomas Schelling, Harvard University's John F. Kennedy School of Government

 2004 Charles R. Plott, California Institute of Technology

 2003 Robert E. Lucas Jr., University of Chicago

 1997 Douglass C. North, Washington University

-1996 Harry Markowitz, University of California San Diego
+1996 Harry Markowitz, University of California at San Diego

 1996 Pu Shan, Chinese Society of World Economy